-The following table presents the securities authorized for issuance under our equity compensation plans as of December 31, 2019.
+The following table presents the securities authorized for issuance under our equity compensation plans as of December 31, 2020:

-Plan Category Number of Shares to be Issued Upon Exercise of Outstanding Options, Warrants and Rights Weighted- Average Exercise Price of Outstanding Options, Warrants and Rights Number of Shares Remaining Available for Future Issuance Under Equity Compensation Plans Equity compensation plans approved by security holders(1)(2)(3) 3,956,574 \$22.64 2,801,761 Equity compensation plans not approved by security holders Total 3,956,574 \$22.64 2,801,761
+Plan Category Number of Shares to be Issued Upon Exercise of Outstanding Options, Warrants and Rights Weighted- Average Exercise Price of Outstanding Options, Warrants and Rights Number of Shares Remaining Available for Future Issuance Under Equity Compensation Plans Equity compensation plans approved by security holders(1)(2)(3) 4,374,342 \$ 23.08 1,940,386 Equity compensation plans not approved by security holders Total 4,374,342 \$ 23.08 1,940,386

-(1) Includes shares authorized under the Matador Resources Company 2003 Stock and Incentive Plan (the "2003 Plan"), the 2012 Long-Term Plan and the 2019 Long-Term Plan.
-Our Board has determined not to make any additional awards under the 2003 Plan or the 2012 Long-Term Plan, although awards remain outstanding under the 2012 Long-Term Plan.
-As of February 21, 2020, all awards outstanding under the 2003 Plan had expired or settled.
+(1) Includes shares authorized under the 2012 Long-Term Plan and the 2019 Long-Term Plan.
+Our Board has determined not to make any additional awards under the

-(2) The 2019 Long-Term Plan was adopted by the Board in April 2019 and approved by our shareholders on June 6, 2019.

-(3) Includes the number of PSUs granted under the 2012 Long-Term Plan based on the maximum level of achievement, which may be more than the number of shares issued in settlement of PSUs that are ultimately earned.
+2012 Long-Term Plan, although awards remain outstanding thereunder.
+The 2019 Long-Term Plan was adopted by the Board in April 2019 and approved by our shareholders on June 6, 2019.
+Includes the number of PSUs granted under the 2012 Long-Term Plan and the 2019 Long-Term Plan based on the maximum level of achievement, which may be more than the number of shares issued in settlement of PSUs that are ultimately earned.
+(3)